Whose Rules – Part 2

 Lesson Learned: Having a destination makes you seem grown up.

-Bernie squeezed in beside the mum on the bench seat of their sedan and before they had travelled a block, mum had squeezed her ample bosom into his face and then settled her hand between his legs.
-Bernie was learning that middle-aged women can be a little frisky, and with her husband right beside her, she must have guessed that Bernie was too scared to say boo.
+Beau squeezed in beside the mum on the bench seat of their sedan and before they had traveled a block, mum had squeezed her ample bosom into his face and then settled her hand between his legs.
+Beau was learning that middle-aged women can be a little frisky, and with her husband right beside her, she must have guessed that Beau was too scared to say boo.
 For 15 minutes they drove with mum’s hand between his legs and her bosom booming into him.
-Of course, Bernie had only fears and phobias and a little amazement.
+Of course, Beau had only fears and phobias and a little amazement.
 He had never imagined a strange woman being overtly sexual and had no idea how to react.

 In due course they arrived at the sporting complex to pick up the daughter.
-Being a perfect gentleman, Bernie bailed from the front seat to open the door for daughter who slid straight in as though she was used to having a chauffeur all the time.
+Being a perfect gentleman, Beau bailed from the front seat to open the door for daughter who slid straight in as though she was used to having a chauffeur all the time.
 She then grabbed his arm and almost hauled him in after her.
-Bernie sat on the backseat beside teenage daughter.
+Beau sat on the backseat beside teenage daughter.

 They arrived, and dropped him off at a bus stop before heading into the side streets to go home.
-No-one knew any names, Bernie had no clue who they were, but there were two very out of control women in the car as papa drove them home.
+No-one knew any names, Beau had no clue who they were, but there were two very out of control women in the car as Papa drove them home.

 Lesson Learned: Women expect more sex than I can give.

 The next few days were spent gradually moving across Victoria.
-He found that most Pubs would give him a sweeping or dishwashing job for a free lunch, some even gave him a few shillings.
+He found that most Pubs would give him a sweeping or dish washing job for a free lunch, some even gave him a few shillings.
 One night he stayed in a hotel room for free, but had to mop the whole tiled floor of the hotel before the key was his.
 He awoke in the dark night, in a wardrobe, sobbing silently.
-Bernie was learning the way of the world.
+Beau was learning the way of the world.

 He wandered through the Victorian Country town of Terang, short pants, school shirt and schoolbag in hand.
 On the outskirts of the three streets that made up the tiny bedroom community, there were small farms.
 The very first farm he scoped out had a small barn 1/4 full of hay and with a small tractor.
 He called out – no answer, he went inside and sat on the hay bales to catch his breath before spotting a large feed box – oats he reckoned.
 He lifted the heavy lid, climbed inside, lowering the lid silently and fell sound asleep.